dabeaz-course/practical-python/Notes/07_Advanced_Topics/03_Returning_functions.md

     return do_add
 ```

-*Essential feature: A closure retains the values of all variables needed for the function to run properly later on.*
+*Essential feature: A closure retains the values of all variables
+ needed for the function to run properly later on.*   Think of a
+closure as a function plus an extra environment that holds the values
+of variables that it depends on.

 ### Using Closures